fmenat/SITS_S2Coverage/src/README.md

 └── patch_id3
 └── . . .
 ```
-You still needs to create a yaml file with the following structure:
+You still need to create a yaml file with the following structure:
 ```
 patch_id1:
     boundary_paths: null